© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tenby Castle is a scheduled monument protected by Cadw under reference PE163.
 View the official record →

-Tenby Castle is a medieval fortification situated on a headland at Tenby in Pembrokeshire, Wales.
+Tenby Castle is a medieval fortification occupying a prominent headland position within the walled town of Tenby in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE163.

 Tenby Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tenby Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE163.